KDE/digikam-doc/asset_management/data_protection.rst

 Storage Deterioration
 ---------------------

-Devices listed below are sorted by data speed access feature, from the less faster to the more faster.
+Devices listed below are sorted by data speed access feature, from the less faster to the most faster.

 Magnetic Media
 ~~~~~~~~~~~~~~